Code Backup and File Roaming

 Tips

-After code recovery, backups for remote-invisible branches will be deleted.
-That is, each backup can only be restored once.
-A new backup will be generated when a new environment is destroyed.
+After code recovery, the backup in the remote invisible branch will be deleted, meaning each backup can only be restored once.
+A new backup will be created when the new environment is destroyed.

 The following content will not be backed up: